MatthewBayfield/tutor-u/README.md

 - A further information page detailing the scheme in more depth, providing any important information not covered on the landing page.
 - Finally a FAQ's page will be implemented to answer common questions of tutors and students.

-#### Proposed future features:
-- Allow automation of session booking, and real-time updates to tutor availability, to be done using JavaScript.
-At the moment changes to the site need to be done manually, which is inefficient and error-prone; session booking requires the use of emails to be sent manually.
-Automation will increase functionality of the site, and also make it more scalable.
-- Allow tutees to provide feedback/reviews directly to the site.
-- Allow allocation priority to be assigned that gives preference to those that have received fewer sessions, by tracking how many sessions in a given time period a student has had.

 ### Structure/Skeleton

 #### All pages